shimaore/esl/src/parser.coffee.md

     querystring = require 'querystring'

-    module.exports = class eslParser
+    module.exports = class Parser

-The Event Sokcet parser will parse an incoming ES stream, whether your code is acting as a client (connected to the FreeSwitch ES server) or as a server (called back by FreeSwitch due to the "socket" application command).
+The Event Sokcet parser will parse an incoming ES stream, whether your code is acting as a client (connected to the FreeSwitch ES server) or as a server (called back by FreeSwitch when the "socket" application command is started).

       constructor: (@socket) ->
         @body_length = 0